 ^ All stringless advantages apply to electronics.

-“Everyday I get to live and experience my dream: I get to play through Vieuxtemps, Tchaikovsky, Saint-Saens, Elgar, Mendelssohn, Bach, and Mozart… almost anything that I want.
-And while I do this, I get better at classical-stringed instruments – because I engage in modern complementary studies that are both challenging and fun.
+“Everyday I get to live and experience one of my dreams: I get to play through Vieuxtemps, Tchaikovsky, Saint-Saens, Elgar, Mendelssohn, Bach, and Mozart… almost anything that I want.
+And while I do this, I get better at classical instruments – because I engage in modern complementary studies that are both challenging and fun.
 Try telling me that is not worth pursuing or not worth sharing!”

 – Jeffrey Hsu, Inventor